-- The American College of Physicians produced a report describing the causes of and the disparities for minorities.
+- The American College of Physicians produced a report describing the causes of disparities for minorities.
 Please find the report here.

 - Report: Low-Income and Communities of Color at Higher Risk of Serious Illness if Infected with Coronavirus

-- The European Review of Social Psychology October 2013 report details that healthcare disparities among racial/ethnic minorities represent a serious problem in the U.S even when controlling for income.
+- The European Review of Social Psychology October 2013 report states that healthcare disparities among racial/ethnic minorities represent a serious problem in the U.S even when controlling for income.

-- The CDC’s is the pre-eminent data collection agency on racial equity and their health equity page
+- The CDC is the pre-eminent data collection agency on racial equity.
+View its health equity page

-- Within TN, the Tennessee Department of Health has an office dedicated to reducing health disparities in TN
+- The Tennessee Department of Health has an office dedicated to reducing health disparities in TN

 - Uche Blackstock, is tweeting about the important work of health disparities.